nextmv-io/nextmv-py/README.md

 export NEXTMV_API_KEY=<your-API-key>
 ```

-Additionally, you must have a valid app pushed to the Nextmv Cloud.
+Additionally, you must have a valid app in the Nextmv Cloud.

 - Make a run and get the results.